Worlds / Cryptoangels / Creating The Archangel Collection

 Ethereum NFT

-Each of the 21 Ethereum NFTs will be an animated 3D rendering of one of the Archangels – the commanders in the armies of the Light.
-The Archangels have been designed by Trevor in collaboration with Apollo Entertainment. .
+Each of the 21 Ethereum NFTs presents a 3D rendering of one of the Archangels, the commanders of the armies of Light.
+The Archangels were developed by Trevor in collaboration with Apollo Entertainment.

 The Avatars